deepjyoti30/ytmdl/README.md

                         file.
 The songs are matched by using the videoId.
 All downloaded song Id's are automatically added to the file.
+  --ignore-chapters     Ignore chapters if available in the video and treat it
+                        like one video

 Metadata:
   --song SONG-METADATA  The song to search in Metadata.
 Particularly useful